BMKEG/lapdftextServer/README.md

 construct the underlying database.

 1. Make sure you have both the `bmkeg-parent` and the `lapdftextServer` repositories as sibling directories in your workspace.
 2. run `mvn clean package`.
-This will perform all necessarybuild functions, including all retreiving dependencies.
+This will perform all build functions, including retreiving all dependencies.

 Running system commands
 -----------------------